 Performance Bonds are a critical component of the construction industry, providing assurance that projects will be completed on time and to the required specifications.
 They help mitigate risk and protect project owners and other beneficiaries from financial loss due to contractor non-performance or other delays.

 Call our team today to purchase your next Performance Bond.

 When it comes to Performance Bonds, the bond amount and cost can vary depending on a variety of factors.
-Most Performance Bonds are required to cover 100% of the contract amount, which means that if the contractor or other party fails to fulfill the terms of the agreement, the project owner or other beneficiaries will be compensated for the full amount of damages up to the limit of the bond.
+Most Performance Bond Companies are required to cover 100% of the contract amount, which means that if the contractor or other party fails to fulfill the terms of the agreement, the project owner or other beneficiaries will be compensated for the full amount of damages up to the limit of the bond.

 The cost for the bond will vary based on the bond amount, but the premium typically falls within the range of 1% to 3% of the bond amount.
 Performance Bond rates are often issued on a “sliding scale” where the larger the bond, the lower the rate will get.
 This means that larger bonds can be issued at a lower rate compared to smaller bonds.
 The rate is based on the financial qualification and experience of the applicant.
 Contractors or other parties seeking a Performance Bond must demonstrate that they have the financial capacity to fulfill the contract and that they have a good reputation and credit history.

 Performance Bond approvals are based on the capacity, character, and capital of the applicant.
 Capacity refers to the applicant’s ability to perform the contract, which includes factors such as experience, equipment, and personnel.
 Character refers to the applicant’s credit history, reputation, and other factors that may impact their ability to fulfill the contract.
 Capital refers to the applicant’s financials, cash reserves, and working capital.